NiryoRobotics/ned_ros/sphinx_doc/source/stack/high_level/niryo_robot_led_ring.rst

       - 50

-Services - Led Ring
+Services - LED Ring
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ROS node implements one service, designed for the user to control the Led Ring.
+The ROS node implements one service, designed for the user to control the LED Ring.

-.. list-table:: Led Ring Package services
+.. list-table:: LED Ring Package services
    :header-rows: 1
    :widths: auto
    :stub-columns: 0